 The New Rules of Measurement (NRM) are a suite of documents issued by the RICS Quantity Surveying and Construction Professional Group.
-These have been developed to provide a standard set of measurement rules that are understandable to all those involved in a construction project.
-The rules aim to take a cradle-to-grave approach to the procurement of construction projects, and include cost estimating, works procurement and post-construction procurement.
+These new rules have been developed to provide a standard set of measurement rules that are understandable to all those involved in a construction project.
+The new rules of measurement include cost estimating, works procurement and post-construction procurement.

-As well as covering the traditional costs that are reflected in measurable building work, the NRM encompass a range of other issues.
+As well as covering the traditional costs, the NRM encompass a range of other issues.
 These include overheads, profit and inflation, and other costs including consultants' fees, land costs, and planning obligations.
 Guidance is also provided on dealing with tax allowances and grants.

-Part of the rationale for the new rules is to provide central governments, local governments and other public sector bodies with a value-for-money framework.
+Part of the rationale for the NRM new rules of measurement is to provide central governments, local governments and other public sector bodies with a value-for-money framework.
 More accurate cost estimation should also give reassurance to banks which are lending for construction projects.
-RICS supports the need to develop standard methods of measurement and reporting for sustainability across the property, land and construction sectors through the use of the NRM.
 Although the NRM are based on UK practice, the basic principles should be applicable globally.

-NRM 1.
-Order of Cost Estimating and Cost Planning for Capital Building Works – anticipated publication is 24th April 2012
+NRM1 Order of Cost Estimating Cost Planning for Capital Building Works

 NRM3 Order of Cost estimating and Cost Planning for Building Maintenance Works

 New Rules of Measurement 2012